-- 1. The type and size of the recycling program. - 2.
+- 1. The type and size of the recycling program (exclude metals recycling). - 2.
 The types of solid waste materials recycled. - 3.
-Other materials recycled, including hazardous materials. - 4.
-The installation composting program, if one exists. - 5.
-All solid waste reductions achieved through recycling. - 6.
+Other materials recycled, including hazardous materials.

+- 4. The installation composting program, if one exists. - 5.
+Manufacturing source reduction. - 6.
 Cost avoidance (total solid waste management costs) from recycling. - 7.
-Use of recycled building materials. - 8.
+Building materials recycling and deconstruction recycling. - 8.
 New recycling technologies or techniques used in recycling. - 9.
 How activities or communities benefited from the recycling program.